 [We no longer sell freeze dried flowers as there was insufficient demand considering the high price.]

 Technically, this is not a method of producing dried flowers, as the flowers remain "wet".
 The process entails replacing any water in the flowers with a combination of glycerine preservative and dye.
 This results in a supple flower, not brittle.
 It means flower colour can be accurately selected.
 But the additives mean that there is a slightly increased chance of staining due to the dye if used.
-This preservation technique is often used for rose petals.
+This preservation technique is often used for roses and other confetti petals.

-We only stock one preserved flower: dried hydrangea petals.
-These make fabulous dried flower petal confetti.
-The above image shows duck egg blue hydrangea petals mixed with ivory delphinium petal confetti.
+We stock a few preserved flowers: dried hydrangea confetti petals make fabulous dried flower petal confetti.
+The above image shows duck egg blue hydrangea confetti petals mixed with ivory delphinium petal confetti.
+The delphinium petal confetti here has been air dried.
+Also available seasonally are preserved eucalyptus bunches, preserved gypsophila, and whole hydrangea heads.